DanielTockan/Skii/README.md

 ![Plan](./resources/screenshots/plan_to_production.png)

 I took charge of the project management aspects for Skii.
-We used an agile framework to monitor and control our work and progress, specifically Kanban, with the help of a Trello board.
+We used a Kanban style agile framework to monitor and control our work and progress, with the help of a Trello board.

 INSERT  TRELLO SCREENSHOTS HERE
 INSERT  TRELLO SCREENSHOTS HERE